GlebBatykov/theater/README.md

 - supervisor.
 Supervisor are those actors who can create their own child actors (and themselves, in turn, have a supervisor actor);
 - observable.
 Observable actors are actors that cannot create child actors.

 Supervisors control the life cycle of their child actors (start, kill, stop, resume, restart), they receive messages about errors occurring in the child actors and make decisions in accordance with the established strategy (SupervisorStrategy).
-You can read more about error handling in child actors [here] (#supervising-and-error-handling).
+You can read more about error handling in child actors [here](#supervising-and-error-handling).

 If we transfer these 2 categories to concepts closer to the structure of the tree, these categories can be called as follows:
 - Supervisor actor is a node of the tree;